ShadowGrendo/foundry-shadowrun6e/devlog.md

 Let's calc on update data, we can create one function that does the updates.
 Might eventually move to a web worker

-so, there is the actor data and the entity. where is that extra duplciate of data coming from and what can I do about it?
+so, there is the actor data and the entity. where is that extra duplicate of data coming from and what can I do about it?

 ## 5.7.2020

 got the character sheet calculation going.
 Need to do metatype maximums for attributes and then skills. and then a roll template.

+Time to do Skills:
+have the combined attributes at the top, have a roll x dice button maybe a die with a number input?

+compendiums can always be world specific right? the system ones are just pre-defined ones.

+separate tab for augmentations?